 After the war, Ida met Abrasha in Vilnius.
 From Vilnius, they went to Łodz, Poland, and then were smuggled over the Alps to Vienna, Austria, where they applied for Canadian visas.
 After the birth of their first daughter, Sherie Kaplan (b.
 September 22, 1947, in Vienna, Austria; d.
 2010 in Vancouver, British Columbia, Canada), they were allowed to emigrate.
 Abrasha arrived in Halifax, Nova Scotia, on February 14, 1948.
 Ida joined him soon after.
 They received their new surname, Kaplan, from Benjamin Kaplan, who immigrated to Vancouver with false papers.
 In Vancouver, Abrasha and Ida had a second daughter, Odie Kaplan.
 In 1962, they opened Kaplan’s Deli.

 Following her arrival in Canada, Ida petitioned the Canadian government to allow her brothers, Abram Shak (birth name Abraham Isaac Shak, b.
 July 7, 1902, in Lithuania; d.
 April 6, 1981, in Vancouver, British Columbia, Canada) and Boris Shak (b.
 September 1, 1913; d.
 September 13, 1996, in British Columbia, Canada), to immigrate to Canada.
 In 1947, Boris was captured by the British while traveling to Palestine and interned in Cyprus.
 He was released in 1949 and lived in Israel.
 He arrived in Canada after 1960.

 Abrasha Kaplan died October 21, 1983, in Vancouver.
-Ida and Odie Kaplan currently live in Vancouver.
+Ida Kaplan died January 19, 2021 in Vancouver.
+Odie Kaplan currently lives in Vancouver.